juanrengolden/six-degree-of-freedom-closed-loop-system-of-flight-model/README.md

 # six-degree-of-freedom-closed-loop-system-of-flight-model
-A close-loop 6-DOF flight system in Matlab code 2020a for paper "Autonomous Decision Making for High-Speed Vehicle in Interception Scenario via Individual Similarity Pigeon-Inspired Optimization", the latest code will be released soon.
+A close-loop 6-DOF flight system in Matlab code 2020a.
+In this version, the basic parameters are introduced with main.m and missile_control.slx, the latest code will be released soon.